awni/awni.github.io/ctc-draft.md

 *This section requires some familiarity with the HMM and is not critical to understanding the CTC algorithm.
 Feel free to skip it on a first read.*

-The Hidden Markov Model (HMM) was developed in the 1960's with the first application to speech recognition in the 1970's.
-At a first glance an HMM based sequence transducer does not closely resemble a CTC model.
+At a first glance a Hidden Markov Model (HMM) based sequence transducer does not closely resemble a CTC model.
 However, the two algorithms have many similarities.
 Understanding the relationship between the two models helps to understand what exactly CTC does that couldn't be done before.
 Putting CTC in this context will also allow us to understand how it can be changed and potentially improved for various use cases.

 We'll use the same notation from before, $$X$$ is the input sequence and $$Y$$ is the output sequence with lengths $$T$$ and $$U$$ respectively.
 Like before